0602-lxd/A3_HW1_L_Xindi/README.md

 Create an AJAX request for the JSON file using the Fetch API or the XHTTP object and build dynamic content.

 ## Installation
-There is no installation process for this repo.Simply pulldown and start working!
+There is no installation process for this repo.Simply pulldown and start working !

 ## MIT License